danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 ### Connecting to the WebSocket with JavaScript

 It's impossible to talk about WebSockets in the context of a web application without JavaScript.
-Most modern browsers already support WebSockets so we don't need to install any library.
+Most modern browsers already support WebSockets so we don't need to install any polyfill.

+Let's update the `Chat` component

 {% highlight html %}
 <script>
 const $ = window.jQuery

 export default {